 Alcohol can interfere with the metabolism of meth.
 This can heighten the stimulating effects that the drug has on the brain and heart, resulting in negative changes to a person’s mood, performance, and physiological functions.

-Even though alcohol is a depressant, when consumed with meth, it can make the heart rate faster than when meth is abused by itself.
+Even though alcohol is a depressant, when consumed with meth, it can make the heart rate faster than when meth is used by itself.

 Using alcohol frequently, or more than 16 days a month, has also been shown to increase the development of psychotic symptoms in people who use meth chronically.